mmleczek/mmleczek/README.md

-### 👋 Hi, I'm Mateusz, a computer engineering student and electronics hobbyist!
+### 👋 Hi, I'm Mateusz, a Computer Engineer and electronics hobbyist!

 ----